akveo/nebular/docs/articles/auth-install.md

 1) First, let's install the module as it's distributed as an npm package, but make sure you have the [Nebular Theme module up and running](https://akveo.github.io/nebular/#/docs/installation/add-into-existing-project).
 Nebular Theme is required to use built-in Auth Components.
 If you are not going to use those at all, you can use `Auth Module` without `Nebular Theme`.

-Let's assume that we need to setup email & password authentication based on Nebular Auth and `NbDefaultAuthStrategy`.
+Let's assume that we need to setup email & password authentication based on Nebular Auth and `NbPasswordAuthStrategy`.

 `npm i @nebular/auth`

-2) Import the module and `NbDefaultAuthStrategy` strategy:
+2) Import the module and `NbPasswordAuthStrategy` strategy:

-`import { NbDefaultAuthStrategy, NbAuthModule } from '@nebular/auth';`
+`import { NbPasswordAuthStrategy, NbAuthModule } from '@nebular/auth';`

-3) Now, let's configure the module by specifying available strategies, in your case we add `NbDefaultAuthStrategy`:
+3) Now, let's configure the module by specifying available strategies, in your case we add `NbPasswordAuthStrategy`:

 ```typescript